noamperez/dog_breed_classifier/README.md

 - Populating these breed-specific folders with their respective images, ensuring files were appropriately renamed.
 - Eliminating duplicate images from both datasets.

+Following this procedure, we obtained a dataset comprising approximately 40 distinct breeds, each containing around 200 images.

 ## Baseline model development
 In order to train the model, I employed the fastai framework.
 Here's the code I used:
 ```python